Fullyverified/PathTracer_CPP/README.md

 Cosine Weighted Importance Sampling
 Refraction (Transparency)
 Controls - WASD and Mouse
-  - inpute can be locked with Del key for longer renders Extended Reinhard Tone Mapping
+  input can be locked with Del key for longer renders Extended Reinhard Tone Mapping

 Settings can be altered in the Config.h file.
 I will add a UI soon.